 A Love Letter to River Rats

 Why raft whitewater?
 It’s simply a natural love of water and a desire to conquer the elements.
+There are a lot of places that specialize in white water rafting for those who are interested in taking part and some even ofter white water coupons!

 When it comes to wilderness whitewater, Sixmile River can’t be beat.
 Flowing within Chugach National Forest, Sixmile drainage starts as Granite Creek and flows from the top of Turnagain Pass, with snow melting and cascading into booming whitewater flowing through narrow canyons.
 It’s known as some of the best whitewater in Alaska.